What? Mueller's Team Says Key Witness Rick Gates Might Not Testify

 Manafort’s attorneys are placing blame on Gates and Gates has turned on Manafort.

-BIG NEWS
+BIG TRIAL NEWS

 There was a big exposé today during the trial and it focused on backyard pergolas.